 It is that time of year again.
 The time of year where every Red, White, and Blue blooded American gets together with family, friends, and neighbors and celebrates the Independence of the United States of America by drinking beer, watching baseball, swimming, and shooting off fireworks.
 While hockey may not be the first thing you associate America with, there is no doubt that some of the greatest moments in American sports history have come from hockey.
 In celebration of Independence Day, here are my Top Five goals by American Hockey Players, with only a slight bias towards the Rangers.

-June 14th, 1994 is literally one of the top moments in my life.
-That night, the Rangers ended a curse that last 54 years and lifted Lord Stanley’s Cup high above their heads.
+June 14th, 1994 is likely the greatest moment for any Rangers fan.
+That night, the Rangers ended a curse that lasted 54 years and lifted Lord Stanley’s Cup high above their heads.
 Here are some of our very best posts on that great night.
 Read more